 Associate professor, Bruce Breland, and assistant professor Roy Lichtenstein were yearlings in the art department when they were asked to judge the Spring Weekend float parade.
 Sigma Tau Chi won fraternity honors with “Air Power”.
 Roy did a painting a few years before entitled “The Aviator”.
 I repainted it on the float pulled by the 1957 Chevy Bel Air.

 Nothing has changed.
-He had no peace then like the ego-artist of today.
-The only difference between Roy, his contemporary colleagues, and myself is that Roy was to realize his Faustian collapse, while the super majority of artists (then or now) aren’t even granted an interview with Mephistopheles.
+Lichtenstein had no peace then like the ego-artist of today.
+The only difference between Roy, his contemporary colleagues, and myself is that Roy was to realize his Faustian collapse, while the super majority of artists (then or now) aren’t even granted an interview with crafty Mephistopheles.

 The sorority winner at the parade was “Music Around the World” created by the Arethusa Eta members.
 It was too much for me to include it in the painting.
 I already achieved a personal record in hours spent cursing the oils.

 A “men only” group to teach coeds romanticism across disciplines.

 Just two months prior to this article, some other “men onlys” were out west dressing up pigs in Nevada to see how a thermonuclear blast affected their bodies.
 They called their degenerate oinking party, Operation Plumbbob, and it was hundreds of kilotons of explosives detonated to radioactively “blend background and foreground to make a complete picture”.